 4. Plan Freezer Meals

-Plan your freezer meals with these recipes below:
+Plan your freezer meals with these ideas below:

 - 15 Freezer Actually Easy Freezer Meals from Karrie with Happy Money Saver

 - 38+ Healthy Freezer Meals from Denise with Sweet Peas and Saffron

 Now that you’re getting closer to baby’s due date, let’s finish setting up the nursery room!

 Make sure you organize baby’s clothes, bath items, diaper station, toys, and accessories so that it’s all ready when the day comes.
 Babyproof the bedroom to ensure there are no hazards in place that can harm your baby and follow the safety guidelines and standards for your nursery furniture as well as the crib.